Wildfire in New York State

 for larger image)

 The Department of Environmental Conservation's Division of Forest Protection ("Forest Ranger Division") is designated New York's lead agency for wildfire mitigation in the state's Comprehensive Emergency Management Plan.
-New York is a "home rule" state where local emergency services have primary authority for any and all emergencies.
+It is the policy of the state that local government and emergency services are the first line of defense for emergency response.
 In the case of wildfire, the local fire department has the primary responsibility (incident command) for the control and containment of wildfires in their jurisdiction.
 The Forest Ranger Division has a statutory requirement to provide a forest fire protection system for 657 of the 932 townships throughout New York.
 This area excludes cities and villages and covers 23.5 million acres of land including state-owned lands outside the 657 towns.
 The Lake Ontario Plains and New York City-Long Island areas are the general areas not included in the statutory protection.
 During some years, the largest and most destructive wildfires occur on Long Island or in New York City.
 The Lake Ontario Plains were once New York's most active agricultural lands but much of the area has reverted to hardwood forests.
 Wildfire occurrence in this area will be collected from fire department reports to evaluate any need to expand statutory responsibilities.
 Regardless of jurisdiction or location of a wildfire, fire departments and forest rangers have a long history of working together to control the most serious wildfires that occur anywhere in the state.

 Wildfire occurrence reporting in New York is based on two data sources.
-The New York State Forest Ranger force has fought fires and retained records for 128 years.
-Over the past 25 years (1988-2012), Division records indicate that rangers suppressed 6,971 wildfires that burned a total of 67,273 acres.
-This averages 279 fires burning 2,691 acres per year however, New York does not have a consistent wildfire season.
+The New York State Forest Ranger force has fought fires and retained records since 1891.
+Over the past 25 years (1991-2015), Division records indicate that rangers suppressed 5,984 wildfires that burned a total of 53,896 acres.
+This averages 239 fires burning 2,156 acres per year, however, New York does not have a consistent wildfire season.
 New York's fire history indicates periods of time when wildfires are much more numerous and destructive than the 25-year average would indicate.
 1988, 1989, 1991, 1995, 1998, 1999, 2001 and 2008 were all above average years with 11,730 acres burned in 1989 alone.
 In 2008, a 2,800-acre wildfire occurred in Minnewaska State Park killing approximately 50% of the old growth forest cover in this very popular and scenic park.
 In 2012, a 992-acre wildfire burned through Long Island's Central Pine Barrens destroying three homes and one fire engine.
+In 2015, a 2,759-acre wildfire burned from Roosa Gap, Sullivan County to Cragsmoor, Ulster County, threatening 50 residences before being contained.

 According to Forest Ranger Division wildfire occurrence data from 1988 through 2012, 95% of wildfires in New York are caused by humans while lightning is responsible for 5%.
 Debris burning accounts for 35% of all wildfires, incendiary fires account for 17%, campfires cause 13% and children are responsible for 5%.
 Smoking, equipment, railroads and miscellaneous causes contribute to the remaining 30% of wildfires.
 Beginning in 2010, New York enacted revised open burning regulations that ban brush burning statewide from March 15 through May 15, a period when 47% of all fire department-response wildfires occur.
 Forest ranger data indicates that this new statewide ban resulted in 74% fewer wildfires caused by debris burning in upstate New York from 2010-2012 when compared to the previous 10-year average.
 Debris burning has been prohibited in New York City and Long Island for more than 40 years.
 Since compliance with this regulation is a continuing objective, forest ranger and fire department historical fire occurrence data will serve as a benchmark for analysis of wildfire occurrence.
 As wildfires caused by debris burning decline through regulatory enforcement, incendiary or arson fires will likely be the primary cause of wildfires in the future.
 Addressing this issue will require a greater intensity of enforcement than is realized for all other causes combined.